[AD] This post is sponsored by Ferratum, but all positivity about being self employed is, of course, my own!

 Working when you actually feel productive rather than when you’re made to, is a real perk of being self-employed.
 I think it helps not only the quality of your work but your mental health too.

 I can choose when I work

-Its so easy to fall into that mindset of “sleep when you’re dead” or “if you don’t work on your business 24/7, you don’t want it enough” – neither of which are helpful.
+It’s so easy to fall into that mindset of “sleep when you’re dead” or “if you don’t work on your business 24/7, you don’t want it enough” – neither of which is helpful.